dansgithubuser/dlal/README.md

 ## todo
 - more intelligible speech synth
-	- why is phonetic_markov generate so broken
-		- need more connectivity inside phonetics
-			- particularly unvoiced fricatives
-	- still a lot of noise when transcoding with phonetic_markov compared to phonetic_vocoder
+	- plot features of a speech sample
+	- improve `generate_naive`
+		- sample a range of buckets instead of just nearest?
 - move from systems into skeleton
 	- another pass to tighten terminology
 - audiobro